CalculusWithJulia/CalculusWithJulia.github.io/README.md

 #### Trigonometric functions

-Trigonometric functions are used to describe triangles, circles and oscillatory behaviours.
+Trigonometric functions are used to describe triangles, circles and oscillatory behaviors.
 This section provide a brief review.

 - [Trigonometric Functions](precalc/trig_functions.html)